docker-archive/oscalkit/README.md

     $ GOOS=windows GOARCH=amd64 make

+### Website and documentation

+Both the website and corresponding documentation are being developed in `docs/`.
+The content is developed using the [Hugo](https://gohugo.io/) framework.
+The static content is generated and published in `docs/public`, which is a separate Git worktree that is tied to the [`gh-pages`](https://github.com/docker/oscalkit/tree/gh-pages) branch and publically accessible via https://docker.github.io/oscalkit.

+The GoDoc for the SDK can be found [here](https://godoc.org/github.com/docker/oscalkit).

 ### Releasing

 The [GoReleaser](https://goreleaser.com/) tool is used to publish `oscalkit` to GitHub Releases.
 The following release artifacts are currently supported: